Skip to content

 Supporting Information

-Meeting the needs of our Autistic patients
+Meeting the needs of Autistic people and people with other types of neurodivergence

-Using these guidelines will help ensure that Autistic people are enabled to access services and undergo treatments in a manner which fully addresses their needs.
+Using these guidelines will help ensure that neurodivergent people are enabled to access services and undergo treatments in a manner which fully addresses their needs.
 This information is also available on the Right Decisions app.

 What is Autism?